 We promise you won't make a better investment.

-Among Virginia public universities only W&M guarantees no in-state tuition increases for the four years of a student's undergraduate education.
+W&M guarantees no in-state tuition increases for the four years of a student's undergraduate education.

 W&M boasts the third-highest four-year graduation rate among public universities in the United States.